Transverse Sensitivity Scale of Photons

 Scientists have studied how light bends around edges for over 200 years.
 These experiments are called “diffraction” experiments.
 This paper looks at those experiments to answer a simple question: How far sideways does a photon (a single particle of light) seem to “reach” when it passes near an edge?

-Using standard math that scientists have used for centuries, we find that for visible light traveling about 8 inches (20 cm), the answer is roughly 2 millimeters—about the thickness of a credit card.
-That might sound small, but it's actually huge compared to the wavelength of light itself.
+Using standard math that scientists have used for centuries, we find that for visible light traveling about 8 inches (20 cm), the answer is roughly 2 millimeters—a small but easily visible distance.
+That might sound small, but it’s actually huge compared to the wavelength of light itself.
 It represents about 4,000 wavelengths.

 1. Introduction